Wondering how to buy an ethical diamond ring? We’ve got three things you need to check

 Once you’ve gone through the process of finding a diamond that appeals to your taste and abides by all ethical standards, you may wonder: how do I know if the price is reasonable?

-Engagement rings can start at a cost of around $970 and rise to more exorbitant prices.
+Wondering how to buy an ethical diamond at a good price?
+Engagement rings can start at a cost of around $870 and rise to more exorbitant prices.
 The most expensive one in history, for example, was a piece that was gifted to Elizabeth Taylor by Richard Burton purchased for $8.8 million.
 The jewel was eventually auctioned after her death, and is currently owned by an anonymous Asian collector.

 Naturally, what will affect the price of an engagement ring is the type of diamond and its characteristics.
-Usually, the center stone determines 80% of the price when it comes to solitaire rings.
+Usually, the centre stone determines 80% of the price when it comes to solitaire rings.

-According to Taylor & Hart, this is an average list of prices for a traditional solitaire engagement ring with a round center diamond, a clarity of SI1 and a colour grade I, set in 18 karat white gold.
+According to specialists at Taylor & Hart, this is an average list of prices for a traditional solitaire engagement ring with a round centre diamond, a clarity of SI1 and a colour grade I, set in 18 karat white gold.

 4. Get The Measurements Right

-Knowing the correct ring size is especially important for engagements.
+Knowing the correct ring size is especially important when thinking of how to buy an ethical diamond.
 If a ring is too loose on the finger it may slip off and get lost.
 If it’s too tight, it can get stuck and cause discomfort.

 Women’s ring sizes typically range from size three to nine, with most women falling between sizes five and seven.
 Men’s rings are generally available from sizes six to 13, with size nine being the most popular.
 There are a couple of ways to accurately measure ring fingers: